 1. What are 3-5 major goals that you want to achieve within the next year?

-2. What are the short-term goals that will help bring you closer to achieving those goals?
+2. What are the short-term (weekly or monthly) goals that will help bring you closer to achieving those goals?

 3. What goals have been hanging over you and need to get done, or what goals have been in the back of your mind that you haven’t acted on?

-3. Create a spreadsheet (or use an app) to organize TODOs
+3. Create a spreadsheet (or use an app) to organize everything

 When you can’t think of anything else, and you have your long list of projects and TODOs, you can then organize them and connect them back to your goals.
-I often use a spreadsheet (Google Sheets) with my consulting clients who I work through this process with.
+I often use Google Sheets with my coaching clients.
 It has live updating so we can work through it together in real-time.
 I also personally use Asana, depending on the complexity of my Intentional TODO list.

 These are the headings I suggest to organize the spreadsheet: